 Also hunting with a bow requires that the hunter and client are very close to the animal as the bow makes a noise when the arrow is released and this gives an animal a second to move and the arrow can hit the wrong body part.

 A special permit needs to be issued for bowhunting to be done.
-The bow needs a draw weight of at least 100 pounds and the arrows need to be 780 gram, 2 blade broadhead.
-These kinds of arrows and bows are especially important for the hunting of buffalo becuase the buffalo has a thick rib cage that overlaps.
+The bow needs a draw weight of at least 100 pounds and the arrows need to be 780 gram, 2 broad-head blades These kinds of arrows and bows are especially important for the hunting of buffalo becuase the buffalo has a thick rib cage that overlaps.
 So aiming for the hearts or lungs requires a very strong bow.

 Bow hunting is less common in Zimbabwe and some hunters do not have experience with it.
 It will be hard to find replacement bows and arrows that are suited for hunting with a bow.